How to Use ChatGPT for Personal Finance: A Beginner’s Guide to AI Budgeting

 I want to be honest about the limitations because they matter.

 ChatGPT doesn’t know current interest rates, market conditions, or tax laws.
-It has general knowledge, but the specifics might be outdated.
+It has general knowledge, but specifics might be outdated.
 If you’re making decisions about investments or taxes, verify the details with current sources or a professional.

 It also doesn’t know your emotional relationship with money.
 It might suggest cutting your coffee budget, not knowing that your morning coffee shop visit is the one thing keeping you sane during a stressful commute.
 You have to advocate for yourself in the conversation.